Find Affordable College Courses

 $15,240 Average Tuition & Fees

-Southern Illinois University Carbondale did quite well in this year’s ranking of the best value schools for zoology students.
-It came in at #10 on the list.
-Located in the city of Carbondale, SIUC is a public school with a fairly large student population.
+Southern Illinois University Carbondale landed the #10 spot in the 2023 rankings for the best value zoology programs.
+Located in the city of Carbondale, SIUC is a public school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at SIUC are $15,240 a year.
 The average amount in student loans that zoology majors at SIUC take out is $21,420.